 The overall package was as follows.
 A 3 day, 4 night All Inclusive hunt.
 This includes 3 - half day duck hunts and 3 - half day dove hunts.
-For groups of 8 – 10 hunters this includes airport pick up and return.
+For groups of 6 – 10 hunters this includes airport pick up and return.
 All meals, beverages and lodging are included.
 The package also includes your hunting license, pre-purchased and waiting for you at the camp.
-The standard rate is $2,700 per hunter but If You Mention HuntTheNorth.com and book your hunt by Sept 30, 2013 you will receive 10% off per hunter for the entire group.
-The only additional fees for the entire trip are your airfare into Mexico, your ammunition, which is supplied on site and the gratuity for the staff at the end of the hunt.
+The standard rate is $2,700 per hunter but If You Mention HuntTheNorth.com at the time of booking you will receive FREE Gun Rental to assure there are no hassels at the border.
+The only additional fees for the entire trip are your airfare into Mexico, your license and ammunition, which is supplied on site and the gratuity for the staff at the end of the hunt.

 |OVERALL QUALITY |

 Overall I felt that everyone at Solimar Hunting Adventures did an excellent job to make sure we were all extremely happy with the overall experience.
 It was evident all the way through the last duck hunt, the final night when camp manager Surgio moved us 3 times to make sure I was able to have an opportunity to harvest the trophy cinnamon teal that I was looking for.
 This is truly a World Class hunting adventure and I do not know of anywhere else in North America where one can find this unique and fantastic type of waterfowl hunting opportunity.

 In addition, with the concern in the news these days about traveling to Mexico, I feel obligated to share that we had no issues during our travels in Mexico and at no time felt unsafe with the conditions.
 The camp is also gated for extra precautions and it was a very pleasurable experience.